Fidencio-Codes/django_aks_cluster/README.md

     - Deployed application to AKS cluster
     - Ran migrations
     - POST request sent to the database
-    - Made sure to Delete resource group and all resources from Azure Portal related to this project
+    - Made sure to Delete all resources from Azure Portal related to this project to avoid fees